behemehal/EllieBlog/blogs/syntax_changes.md

+---
+publisher: @ahmtcn123
+title: Updates 13.11.2021
+description: We have some updates about syntax changes
+date: 02.12.2021-00:19
+---
+# Updates 13.11.2021

 ## Syntax Changes

 As we told in #55, we will rebuild parser and add tokenizer phase before that.
-We're expecting a performance and speed incrementation at least %22.
+We're expecting a performance incrementation at least %22.

 ### Pending syntax changes